kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     DeviceName string
 }

+// AllocationConfigurationParameters is a superset of ConfigurationParameters which
-// DeviceConfiguration is one entry in a list of configuration parameters for a device. type DeviceConfiguration struct {
+// is used in AllocationResult to track where the parameters came from. type AllocationConfigurationParameters struct {
     // Admins is true if the source of the configuration was a class and thus
     // not something that a normal user would have been able to set.
     Admin bool

-    DriverConfigurationParameters
-}

-// DriverConfigurationParameters must have one and only one one field set.
-//
-// In contrast to ConfigurationParameters, the driver name is
-// not included and has to be inferred from the context. type DriverConfigurationParameters struct {
-    Opaque *runtime.RawExtension
+    ConfigurationParameters
 }
 ```